 The type of fuel that the patio heater uses is another important factor in the decision making process.
 Patio heaters can use electricity, natural gas, or propane to operate.
 Each one comes with its own list of pros and cons, making some better for a certain type of patio over others.
 Let’s take a closer look.

-One of the great benefits in using electricity is the fact you won’t be emitting any harmful emissions into the environment.
+One of the great benefits of using electricity is the fact you won’t be emitting any harmful emissions into the environment.
 As for the cost to operate one of these, it will depend on the size of the unit, and how often you are using it.
-In general though, they tend to be the middle of the road between propane and gas operating costs.
-With electric heaters you’ll find that they do an excellent job of producing consistent and reliable heat.
+In general, though, they tend to be the middle of the road between propane and gas operating costs.
+With electric heaters, you’ll find that they do an excellent job of producing consistent and reliable heat.
 Also, you can shop for an energy saving model.

-Of course the major con with these units is the fact you need to plug them in.
+Of course, the major con with these units is the fact you need to plug them in.
 This limits you on where you can place one.
-You may even need to have an electrician put in wiring in your yard so you can plug it in.
+You may even need to have an electrician put in the wiring in your yard so you can plug it in.

 If you’re looking for the most economical way to operate your cheap patio heater, then natural gas is the way to go.
 Another huge pro is that the flow of natural gas is constant, so you won’t have to worry about re-filling the fuel or running out during an outdoor event.

-While a patio heater can be a great addition for your patio, it’s also important to be aware of safety tips.
+While a patio heater can be a great addition to your patio, it’s also important to be aware of safety tips.
 Some common ones to keep in mind include: